sksry/drehmal-transposition/README.md

+Warning:
+- This datapack may conflict with future versions of Drehmal.
+This is intended for v2.1.

 How it works:

 - The loot table gets the skull of the player who loots the table, which contains the player name as a plaintext string in SkullOwner.Name